TouchBistro Advanced Discounts

 Lead Product Designer

 I designed advanced discount capabilities to compete for mid-market customers based on user research and sales feedback I collected.
-This secured a mid-market customer with 12 locations across Canada.
-The new experience launched to 40+ beta customers and processed $6.7M in transactions with 5,100+ discounts applied, totaling $23,000 in customer savings over 3 months.
+This secured a mid-market customer with 12 locations.
+The new experience launched to 40+ beta customers and processed $6.7M in sales transactions with 5,100+ discounts applied, totalling $23,000 in customer savings over 3 months.

 TouchBistro is a Restaurant Management and POS Company